 > Buying plants is especially worthwhile when there is internal time & know-how for care – or with very small, manageable quantities of plants.

-Rent plants – sustainable, flexible & low-maintenance
+Rent office plants – sustainable, flexible & low-maintenance

-The rental of plants works similarly to a leasing model:
+Renting plants works similarly to a leasing model:

 Advantages